Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 The CE phase is a peculiar evolutionary stage of a binary system in which the binary is embedded in the expanded envelope of one or both binary components.
 The loss of corotation between the binary orbit and the envelope produces drag forces that shrink the orbit, while the CE gains energy and expands \citep[][and reference therein]{IvanovaCE}.
-The CE evolution described in this section is based on the so-called energy formalism \citep{vandeHeuvel76,Webbink84,Livio88,Iben93} as described in \cite{Hurley02}\footnote{\cite{Hurley02} assume a constant $\lambda_\mathrm{CE}=0.5$ for all stars (see their Equation 69).
-However, in the most updated public version of \bse{}, $\lambda_\mathrm{CE}$ depends on the stellar properties and is estimated following \cite{Claeys14} (see Appendix~\ref{app:lambda} for further details).
-Equation \ref{eq:Ebind} is currently used also in \bse{} and \mobse{}.}.
+The CE evolution described in this section is based on the so-called energy formalism \citep{vandeHeuvel76,Webbink84,Livio88,Iben93} as described in \cite{Hurley02}.
 This formalism is based on the comparison between the energy needed to unbind the stellar envelope(s) and the orbital energy before and after the CE event.
 The evaluation of the two energy terms depends on two parameters: $\lambda_\mathrm{CE}$ and $\alpha_\mathrm{CE}$.
 The first parameter, $\lambda_\mathrm{CE}$, is a structural parameter that defines the binding energy of the stellar envelope \citep{Hurley02}, therefore the binding energy of the CE is

 where $M_1$ ($M_2$) is the mass of the primary (secondary) star, $M_{\rm env1}$ ($M_{\rm env2}$) is the mass of the envelope of the primary (secondary) star, $R_1$ ($R_2$) is the radius of the primary (secondary) star.
-If the accretor is a compact object or a star without envelope, $M_{\rm env2}=0$.
+If the accretor is a compact object or a star without envelope, we set $M_{\rm env2}=0$.
+If both stars have an envelope, they both lose it when the CE is ejected \citep{Hurley02}.

+In our fiducial model we use the same formalism for $\lambda_\mathrm{CE}$ as used in \bse{} and described in \cite{Claeys14}\footnote{\cite{Hurley02} assume a constant $\lambda_\mathrm{CE}=0.5$ for all stars (see their Eq.~69).
+However, in the most updated public version of \bse{}, $\lambda_\mathrm{CE}$ depends on the stellar properties and is estimated following \cite{Claeys14} (see Appendix~\ref{app:lambda} for further details).
+Eq.~\ref{eq:Ebind} is currently used also in \bse{} and \mobse{}.}.
+According to this formalism, $\lambda_\mathrm{CE}$ depends on the mass of the star, its evolutionary phase, the mass of the convective envelope and its radius.
+Since \cite{Claeys14} do not report a fit for pure-He stars, for such stars we use a constant value of $\lambda_\mathrm{CE}=0.5$.
+In this work, we also test the $\lambda_\mathrm{CE}$ formalism by \cite{xu2010}, the one by \cite{Klencki21}, and the constant value $\lambda_\mathrm{CE}=0.1$ as in \cite{Spera19}.
+More details on the choice of $\lambda_\mathrm{CE}$ can be found in Appendix~\ref{app:lambda}.

 The parameter $\alpha_\mathrm{CE}$ represents the fraction of orbital energy converted into kinetic energy of the envelope during CE evolution.
-Hence, the energy used to unbind the envelope is
+The orbital energy variation during CE is